FAQ

 Smoking, vaping, and E-cigarettes are not permitted anywhere on the property.

 Dine with us at Lavender Hill Farm!
-We offer Lunches on select Wednesdays, a special series of Dining in Lavender events as well as picnics on the farm!
-Learn more in the Dine with us section of our website here: https://lavenderhillfarm.com/dining-events/ and here: https://lavenderhillfarm.com/picnic/
+We offer Brunch on select Sundays, a special series of Dining in Lavender events as well as picnicking on the farm!

 Have more questions?